Skip to main content

 • Decrypt E_bob using sk_bob: M = C_b - sk_bob * R_b

-• Store it for receipt construction on Holochain
+• Store verified identity for receipt construction on Holochain

 Receipt Construction: What the Contract Emits